Shamanthkolegodu/Text-generation-from-keywords-using-natural-language-processing/Literature_survey/README.md

 # Text Generation from Keywords-[Text Generation from Keywords](https://aclanthology.org/C02-1064.pdf/)

-* This model considers not only word n-gram information, but also dependency infor- mation between words.
+- This model considers not only word n-gram information, but also dependency infor- mation between words.
 Furthermore, it consid- ers both string information and morphological information.

+# CONTEXT BASED TEXT-GENERATION USING LSTM NETWORKS-[CONTEXT BASED TEXT-GENERATION USING LSTM NETWORKS](file:///Users/shamanthkm/Desktop/Text-generation-from-keywords-using-natural-language-processing/Literature_survey/LSTM.pdf)

+- A sequential model of LSTM network is applied with the configuration: Bidirectional LSTM, 256 hidden units, ‘relu’ activation for the inner layers and ‘softmax‘ activation for the outer layer